manuele-g/developer-assessment-es/README.md

 <p>Elasticsearch running on:</p>
 <code>http://localhost:9200/</code>

-<p>if the process Vmmem consumes a lot of memory, you can set the file ..wslconfig.
+<p>(optional) if the process Vmmem consumes a lot of memory, you can set the file ..wslconfig.
 For Windows environment, the folder where put the file is C:\Users\{user} to limit it.
 Below is my configuration that limits VM memory in WSL 2 to 8 GB:</p>
 <code>[wsl2]<br>memory=8GB</br></code>

 <h3>How to Build the project with Maven</h3>
+<code>mvn clean install -Pprod</code>
 <p>Exist two Maven profiles:
 <li><b>local</b>: local environment</li>
 <li><b>prod</b>: production environment, e.g. Docker</li>